RichLabUConn/PINGAttractor/Plotting/README.md

 "ReturnMaps..." code produces both movies (Supplementary Figures) and final snapshots used in Figure 3D-G, components of which make up Figure 1A, Figure 2A, and the raster plot in Figure 4A.
 Note that the versions in Figure 3 are partially modified to more clearly plot the end dynamics of the system.

-For Figure 4, similar scripts with the "_Sparse" annotation perform the same calculations for varied externa linput instead of E_GABA.
+For Figure 4, similar scripts with the "_Sparse" annotation perform the same calculations for varied external input instead of E_GABA.

 Plotting for Figure 4 requires first performing some data processing contained in the files beginning with "Figure4DE_".
 The locations of the files may need to be carefully checked for your outputs, as simulations for varying E_GABA were stored in different folders during initial workflow.